S.A. SWANSON | OCTOBER 27, 2020

 S.A.
 Swanson is a contributing editor at Middle Market Growth.

 Based in Traverse City, Michigan, TCP is a premier supplier of custom roll formed and stamped metal products with particular expertise in manufacturing glass hardware components including window sashes, lift plates, sunroof reinforcements, and decorative trim.
 Founded in 1982, TCP has developed its reputation as the go-to resource for complex glass hardware and sunroof solutions with critical product content on nearly 30 automotive platforms across six OEMs.
-The investment by Colfax Creek and CGCF enabled the current owners to completely exit the business.
+The investment by Colfax Creek enabled the current owners to completely exit the business.
 The current management team will continue to operate the business with the guidance of an operationally focused board of advisors.

 “TCP is recognized as an industry leader in its field and has developed solid, long-lasting relationships with its customers,” said Jason Duzan, of Colfax Creek.
 “The company’s robust material processing capabilities present substantial opportunities for diversification and growth.
 We are excited to partner with the TCP management team, in conjunction with CGCF,to accelerate the company’s momentum.”